fotomash/zanalytics-quant/PULSE_WYCKOFF_LIVE_README.md

-# 🔥 Pulse Wyckoff Live Terminal
+# 🔥 Pulse Wyckoff Live Terminal (Retired)

+> Status: Retired.
+This legacy terminal doc is kept for historical context.
+> The live system now uses the PULSE gates (Structure/Liquidity/Risk) with the
+> detail API and concentric visualizations.
+See `docs/README.md` for the active
+> docs and direction.

 ## Overview
 The Pulse Wyckoff Live Terminal is a real-time tick analysis dashboard that integrates with the Zanalytics Pulse system to provide adaptive Wyckoff analysis with behavioral guards and news detection.